mpavlou/samplesizedev/README.md

 to calculate the sample size required to achieve a target expected calibration slope (S) or Mean Absolute Prediction Error (MAPE), on average.

-Functionality for for **time to event outcomes** will be made available in due course.
+Functionality for **time to event outcomes** will be made available in due course.

 ## Installation